-- Think clearly about which prize is most appropriate for your work.
+- Think clearly about which prize is most appropriate for the activity being entered.

-- Take careful note of the judging criteria and align your submission to these criteria.
+- Take careful note of the assessment criteria and clearly respond to each criterion.

-- Stick to the page limits - judges will only consider what has been provided within the parameters.
+- Stick to the page limits - judges will only consider what has been provided within these parameters.

-- Ask a critical friend or colleague to review your application.
+- Ask a critical friend or colleague to review the before your submit.

 - Avoid hype.
 The judges not only see through it, some dislike it.

-- Communicate as though your audience are not experts in your field.
+- Communicate as though your audience are not experts in the field.